 The cost of owning our house after a year

-| Updated: |(Disclosure: Some of the links below may be affiliate links)
+(Disclosure: Some of the links below may be affiliate links)

 Many people are wondering how much our house is costing us.
-But, it was difficult to answer that question before we lived inside for a while.
+But it was difficult to answer that question before we lived inside for a while.

 After one year spent in our house, I want to summarize all the fees we have paid.
 I only compare what changed.
-For instance, we still pay about the same electricity as before, so this does not change.
+For instance, we still pay about the same electricity as before, which does not change.
 But heating is different, and we have to pay for water, for instance.

 Hopefully, this will be useful for people wondering how much it costs to live in an owned house.